 Until recently, 3D printing was primarily associated with the high-tech and manufacturing industries.
 Now, it is being rapidly incorporated into higher education programs.
-This raises concerns since the potential hazards associated with 3D printing are not always taken into consideration.
+This raises concerns since the potential hazards associated with 3D printing are not always considered.
 Common concerns include insufficient ventilation and chemical safety.